WeeklyMeat/ProjectZenitsu/README.md

 A backup of the database is in \ProjectZenitsu\Database\ProjectZenitsuDB.sql.
 The MySQL user info is commented out.
 Please create the user with this data manually.

+The dump is in the same directory.
+The login data to the pre created users are:

+Username: Admin
+Password: 1234

+Username: ExampleUser
+Password: 1234

 You should be good to go!